amidaware/trmm-docs/docs/howitallworks.md

 ## Understanding TRMM

-Anything you configure: scripts, tasks, patching etc is queued and scheduled on the server to do something.
+Anything you configure: scripts, tasks, patching, etc is queued and scheduled on the server to do something.
 Everything that is queued, happens immediately when agents are online.
-The agent gets a nats command, server tells it to do xyz and it does it.
+The agent gets a NATS command, server tells it to do xyz and it does it.

 When agents are not connected to the server nothing happens.
 The windows task scheduler says do x at some time, what it's asked to do is get x command from the server.
 If server is offline, nothing happens.
 If an agent comes online, every x interval (windows update, pending tasks etc) check and see is there something for me to do that I missed while I was offline.
 When that time occurs (eg agent sees if it needs to update itself at 35mins past every hr [Update Agents](update_agents.md) ) it'll get requested on the online agent.